nishemon/jarun/README.md

 # marun - Maven Artifact Runner
-* get jar files and their dependencies from maven repositories
+* deploying jar files and their dependencies from maven repositories
 * run easily

-Marun is a support tool install and run java programs from maven repositories.
+Marun is a tool to install and run Java programs from maven repositories.
 It has no capability to compile, archive and do other build commands unlike Apache Maven or Gradle, but it can read pom.xml and resolve dependencies using Apache Ivy.

 ## usage